GoblinDynamiteer/login_password/README.md

 ---

-*Simple personal project for practice C programming.*
+*Simple personal project for practicing C programming.*

 *pw_set* asks for a new username and password. "scrambles" the password and saves data to a .dat-file.